-- The city and its residents emerge from the Covid-19 pandemic in a strong and competitive position; - Health and wellbeing outcomes are significantly improved; - Residents skills and qualifications enable them to secure good jobs matching the needs of employers in the city's key sectors; - Sunderland offers the opportunities that families and individuals need to achieve their ambitions; - Sunderland City Centre will drive transformational economic growth with Riverside Sunderland demonstrating our investment; and - Families are resilient and resourceful to respond to challenges and achieve the best possible outcomes for their children.
+- The city and its residents emerge from the COVID-19 pandemic in a strong and competitive position; - Health and wellbeing outcomes are significantly improved; - Residents' skills and qualifications enable them to secure good jobs matching the needs of employers in the city's key sectors; - Sunderland offers the opportunities that families and individuals need to achieve their ambitions; - Sunderland City Centre will drive transformational economic growth with Riverside Sunderland demonstrating clearly our investment ambition; - Families are resilient and resourceful to respond to challenges and achieve the best possible outcomes for their children; and - Sunderland will play its role in tackling the global challenge of climate change, working together across the city to be carbon neutral by 2040.

-Financial Performance of the Council 2020/2021
+Financial Performance of the Council 2021/2022

-The original estimated net revenue expenditure for 2020/2021 to be met from Government grants and local taxpayers was approved at £223.842m.
-The Council's Band D Council Tax was set at £1,470.09 for 2020/2021, inclusive of the Adult Social Care Precept.
-This represented a 1.99% Council Tax increase from the 2019/2020 Band D Council Tax level and a 2% Adult Social Care Precept increase.
-However, the Council again set the lowest Council Tax level in the North East region for 2020/2021, continuing the trend since Council Tax was introduced in 1993/1994.
+The original estimated net revenue expenditure for 2021/2022 to be met from Government grants and local taxpayers was approved at £204.880m.
+The Council's Band D Council Tax was set at £1,543.44 for 2021/2022, inclusive of the Adult Social Care Precept.
+This represented a 1.99% Council Tax increase from the 2020/2021 Band D Council Tax level and a 3% Adult Social Care Precept increase.
+However, the Council again set the lowest Council Tax level in the North East region for 2021/2022, continuing the trend since Council Tax was introduced in 1993/1994.